Skip to content

 Does pregnancy cause keratoconus?

-No, pregnancy does not cause keratoconus — particularly if a woman did not previously have it.
+No. Pregnancy does not cause keratoconus — particularly if a woman did not previously have it.
 It can, however, produce mild visual changes in some patients.

 Why Patients Choose Dr. Ahmed Shaarawy for Keratoconus Care in Pregnancy

 Dr. Ahmed Shaarawy is a lecturer and consultant in corneal and refractive surgery at the Research Institute of Ophthalmology.
 He completed his PhD and a corneal fellowship at the Devers Eye Institute in Oregon, USA, training under leading American corneal surgeons.
 He was the first surgeon in Egypt to perform posterior lamellar corneal transplantation using the s-stamp technique, has helped train many surgeons in this approach, and has presented his work at conferences across the United States and the Arab world.
-His record of successful outcomes and use of the most current techniques have made him a trusted name in Egyptian ophthalmology.
+His record of successful outcomes and his use of the most current techniques have made him a trusted name in Egyptian ophthalmology.

 Is this how you see the world?